Flicker-Free LED Lights: Everything You Need to Know

 Glare happens in Space: It is excessive brightness or contrast that creates visual discomfort (like looking directly at the sun).
 Want to solve this?
 Read our guide on how to reduce glare in sports lighting.

-Why Do Lights Flicker?
+Why Do LED Lights Flicker?
 (Problems & Solutions)

 An oft-repeated myth is that "LEDs just flicker naturally."
 That is false.
 LEDs themselves are stable; the problem lies in how we power them and how we control them.